Explore New Song Brass Lessons

 Sight Reading

 - Understanding the Language of Music: Continuous sight-reading exercises help brass students master the language of music.
-By regularly practicing note reading, brass players develop the ability to quickly interpret musical notation, improving their versatility across classical, jazz, and contemporary styles.
-This essential skill enables brass musicians to play new pieces accurately and confidently.
+By regularly practicing note reading, brass players develop the ability to quickly interpret musical notation.
+In the end, this establishes and continually improves students versatility.
+Result?
+These essential skills enable brass musicians to play a range of new pieces accurately and confidently as they grow in confidence each year.

 Rhythm

 - The Heartbeat of Music: Developing strong rhythm skills is crucial for playing music with accuracy and flow.
-Brass students practice rhythmic exercises, use a metronome, and participate in ensembles to internalize timing and syncopation.
-Mastering rhythm helps students maintain steady tempo and confidently perform in solo or group settings.
+Brass students practice with a multitude of techniques.
+For example, a few practices include rhythmic exercises, use of a metronome, and participating in ensembles to internalize timing and syncopation.
+Accordingly, mastering rhythm helps students maintain steady tempo and confidently perform in solo or group settings.

 Technique

 - Promoting Musicianship & Artistry: Proper technique is vital for developing musicianship and artistry.
 Brass instructors focus on embouchure, breath control, finger or slide technique, and posture to ensure students build a solid technical foundation.
-These skills allow for smooth and precise playing, preventing injury and enhancing musical expression, whether performing classical repertoire or contemporary pieces.
+Outcome?
+These skills allow for smooth and precise playing, preventing injury and enhancing musical expression.

 Music Theory

-- Deepening Appreciation and Understanding: Regular music theory lessons are integrated into brass instruction, helping students understand scales, chord progressions, key signatures, and harmony.
-This knowledge enhances their ability to interpret and perform a wide range of musical genres while improving their improvisational and compositional skills.
+- Deepening Appreciation and Understanding: Regular music theory lessons are integrated into brass instruction.
+Why?
+Music theory helps students understand the basics, such as scales, chord progressions, key signatures, and harmony.
+These are the building blocks of music.
+As a result, this knowledge enhances student’s ability to interpret and perform a wide range of musical genres.
+Bonus?
+This not only helps students improve performing written music, but also with their improvisational and compositional skills.

 Ear Training

 - Empowering & Equipping to Play by Ear: Ear training helps brass students recognize intervals, chords, and melodies, empowering them to play by ear.
-This skill boosts their improvisational abilities and deepens their understanding of phrasing, dynamics, and harmonic structures.
+This skill boosts their improvisational abilities and consequently deepens their understanding of phrasing, dynamics, and harmonic structures.
+Overall, ear training will empower the touch and style of reading written music as well.

 Performance

 - Becoming a Well-Rounded Musician: Performance is central to brass instruction at New Song School of the Arts.
-Regular recitals and group performances give students the opportunity to showcase their progress, build stage confidence, and overcome performance anxiety.
-This experience shapes them into versatile, well-rounded musicians capable of excelling in various musical settings.
+At this point, regular recitals and group performances give students the opportunity to build stage confidence, and showcase their progress.
+Additionally, it can also help overcome performance anxiety.
+These experiences, in particular, help shape students into versatile, well-rounded musicians capable of excelling in various musical settings.

 Music Explorer Program